Medical alert systems will almost all work outside the home, it is just a question of how far –

 - Fall Detection is often offered as an optional function, sometimes at extra cost

 - there are also Mobile medical alert buttons which are carried along with a smartphone, and the button has all the sensors for falls and GPS tracking, and when it is pushed, or automatically senses a fall, it will trigger the smartphone which will use an app to call either monitoring, or a pre-selected group of contacts to call in emergency

-- some of the mobile devices are a made in the style of a smartwatch and will have a help button, two way talk communications, GPS Tracking, and other options that each offers built in
+- some mobile devices are a made in the style of a smartwatch and will have a help button, two-way talk communications, GPS Tracking, and other options that each offers built in

 - unmonitored mobile devices often also use apps which have to be downloaded to smartphones, so that the system can be coordinated.